Liveliness: The degree of high-spirited attitude

-Descriptors: restrained, introspective, silent
+Common Descriptors: restrained, introspective, accountable

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 1. Why do you think this job would be different/better than your current job?